uraniumreza/MoJaams/README.md

 # MoJaams

+> Deployed the solution in a ec2 instance; here's the public ip that you can checkout - 18.189.116.96

 ## Description

-Imagine a pizza ordering services with the following functionality:
+A pizza ordering services with the following functionality:

 1. Order a pizza:
    - Specify the desired pizza type (margarita, marinara, salami), the number of pizza items and their size (small, medium, large).